Arches National Park Delicate Arch

 Landscape Arch: Next, head to the Landscape Arch trailhead.
 This trail is 1.9 miles long.

-Late Afternoon: During the afternoon, head back to your hotel and relax by the pool.
+Late Afternoon: During the afternoon, head back to your hotel and relax by the pool

 Dinner: Have dinner and go to bed early for your next day at the park.

-Our Trip to Arches in May
+Our Experience Visiting in May

 If you’re curious, you can view a database of monthly visitors for Arches National Park for various months and years.
 It can be helpful to forecast busy times of the year to visit.

-May can be an especially busy month to visit Arches National Park during Memorial Day Weekend.
 We happened to be at Arches National Park during Memorial Day Weekend, and it was definitely packed.
 We woke up at 4am one day just to get a head start at the park.

 For weather, the average high temperature during the month of May is 79 degrees with an average low of 49 degrees.
 On average, it rains 3 days in the month of May.
 Of course, always look at the weather forecast to help you prepare for your trip.
 When we visited Arches National Park in May, it was over 90 degrees during the day!